25 Virginia Journal of International Law 281 (1985)

 Date of Authorship for this Version

 Eskridge, William N. Jr., "Les Jeux Sont Faits: Structural Origins of the International Debt Problem" (1985).
 Faculty Scholarship Series.
-Paper 3822.
+3822.